vs-vivek/Nuclear_Mechano_Response/README.md

 ## Typical scenarios

-- **Acute loss of contractility**: Use the baseline model and set the contractility parameter (`rho`) to zero (or use the preconfigured “loss of contractility” study) to observe nuclear rebound with/without vimentin anchoring.
+- **Acute loss of contractility**: Use the baseline model and set the contractility parameter (`rho`) to zero (or use the preconfigured study) to observe nuclear rebound with/without vimentin anchoring.
-- **Substrate softening / adaptation timescale**: Open the softening/adaptation model and run the **Time Dependent** study where substrate modulus decreases at a specified time; examine the lag before nuclear readout decays.
-- **External stretch**: Open the stretch model and adjust the applied strain (e.g., 10–13%) in the relevant boundary load; compute and quantify nuclear area change and stresses.
+- **External stretch**: Open the stretch model and adjust the applied strain in the relevant boundary load; compute and quantify nuclear area change and stresses.

 ---